pettni/posipoly/README.md

 ## Math background and code overview

 There are two ways to represent polynomial variables in an optimization problem: gram matrix representation and coefficient vector representation.
 Let `Z(x)` be a vector of monomials of to some given maximal degree, then a polynomial of the form `Z(x)' * C * Z(x)`, where `C` is a symmetric matrix, is in **gram matrix representation**.
-A polynomial of the form `c' * Z(x)` where `c` is a vector of coefficients, is in **coefficient vector representation**.
+A polynomial of the form `c' * Z(x)` where `c` is a vector of coefficients, is in **coefficient vector representation**, and we call `c` a **c-format** representation.
 Positivity constraints are imposed on the gram matrix, so positive variables should be defined in gram matrix representation.
 In particular, a gram polynomial is SOS if C is positive semi-definite (PSD), it is SDSOS if C is scaled diagonally dominant (SDD), and it is DSOS if C is diagonally dominant (DD).

 For polynomial variables that are not positive, coefficient vector representation is preferable since it is more parsimonious than gram representation for a given degree.
 To avoid redundancy also gram matrices are represented in vector form.
 For a symmetric matrix
 ```